Breeding deer for trophies and venison production

 In 1989 our first red deer arrived at the Marquettepolder farm.
 They had been delivered by the late Gerald Walker from the Maplehurst farm in West Sussex, England.
 Gerald remained a friend ever since until the day he died.
 Today sika and fallow deer are also bred along with the red deer.
 Yet, these are actually pets and do not represent any commercial activity.

-- Frame, ratio weight and age
+- Frame, weight for age;

 Bloodlines in our breeding programme: